urbanware-org/qadrsc/README.md

 Before you can use the script, you have to prepare the **remote system**.

-1. Create a user which you want to use for the remote interaction, e. g. `johndoe`.
+1. Create a user which you want to use for the remote interaction, e.g. `johndoe`.

     ```
     # useradd johndoe